Yearly Archives: 2023

 The so-called books of Moses, Joshua, and Samuel often use the words “to this day“, even when comparing “this day” to when those people died.
 That only makes sense if those books were written long after the death of Moses, Joshua, and Samuel.

 Judges is written from the perspective of someone who is used to Israel having a king.
-But a lot of the stories in that book are set long before Israel became a monarchy, so they can’t have been written by eyewitnesses.
+But a lot of the stories in that book are set long before Israel became a monarchy, so the author can’t be someone who was there to witness those events.

 A lot of people think of the Psalms as having been written by David, even though the majority of the psalms aren’t actually labeled that way in the Bible.
 And the Bible says a lot of them are by other people.
 And some of them were clearly written after the exile.